DeepsDali/Deepa-Portfolio/learnings/markup.md

 ## 11. Use the appropriate input types in HTML forms for gathering different types of information

-We used appropriate input types in our form
+Used appropriate input types in contact form

 ```
             <input